 5. What do you need?

 Your time, mostly!
-We’d also love in-kind snack donations, an after-party location, and anyone with an ATV or lawn tractor and trailer to help haul bags out.
+We’d also love in-kind snack donations, and anyone with an ATV or lawn tractor and trailer to help haul bags out.
 We have some other equipment and supply requests:

 - The ultimate stream cleanup playlist for our registration table